FirelyTeam/firely-docs-forge/features/DefineConstraints.rst

 elements defined by external type profiles.

 .. figure:: ../images/Inlineconstraintontypeslice.png
-   :alt: Setting an inline constraint on an element in Forge
+   :alt: Setting an inline constraint on an element
-   :width: 1037
+   :width: 1132

 This behavior also applies to Extension Definitions, as technically they are also external type profiles.
 Suppose you author a profile with an